Written by

 There are several things to consider when altering your number plates.
 To be legal, a plate must have the correct font, colour, and character spacing, and also be made of certain materials.

-Failure to comply with any of these regulations could result in a fine of £1,000.
+Failure to comply with these regulations could result in a fine of £1,000 and your vehicle will fail its MOT test if your number plate is incorrectly displayed.

 7. Changing the colour of a car or swapping the engine